shingo-ohki/webcamoid_wiki/Build-and-install-the-Debian-Ubuntu-package.md

         sudo apt-get install build-essential

-6. Build the package (if this asks for build dependencies, install it and build again):
+6. Build the package (if it asks for build dependencies, install it and build again):

         dpkg-buildpackage -us -uc